jeffdubo/us-hate-crimes/README.md

 ### General Instructions
 1. Verify the above software requirements and dependencies have been met on your computer.
 2. Clone this repository.
+3. Edit the [config_blank.py](app/config_blank.py) file in the app folder.
-3. If using a PostgreSQL database, edit the [config_blank.py](config_blank.py) file and update the variables with your postgreSQL database information.
+    * If using a PostgreSQL database, update the following variables with your postgreSQL database information.

         ```
-    db_username = '[username]' # Default in pgAdmin is postgres
+        db_username = 'postgres' # Change this if you've created a different user
         db_password = '[your password]'
-    b_host = 'localhost'
+        db_host = 'localhost' # Change this if you're accessing a hosted database
         db_port = 5432
         db_name = '[name of your database]'
-    db_options = ''
+        db_options = '' # Use this variable to store any options needed to connect to a hosted database
         ```

-    Note: Modify db_options only if you are using a hosted service that requires additional parameters when connecting to the database.
-4. If using the existing SQLite database, edit the [config_blank.py](config_blank.py) file and set the flag to false.
+    * If using the existing SQLite database, set the flag to false.
         ```
         postgreSQL_flag = False
         ```
-5. After updating and saving config_blank.py, rename it to config.py.

-6. If you will be extracting census information using the [data_processing_hate_crime.ipynb](database/data_processing_hate_crime.ipynb) notebook, edit the [census_config_blank.py](database/census_config_blank.py) file in the database directory and update the variable with your API key.
+    * If you will be extracting census information using the [data_processing_us_census.ipynb](data/data_processing_us_census.ipynb) notebook, update the variable with your API key.
         ```
         census_key = '[your API key]'
         ```
         You can get an API key at  https://api.census.gov/data/key_signup.html.

-7. After updating and saving config_blank.py, rename it to config.py.
+4. After updating, saving and closing the config_blank.py, rename it to config.py.

 ### Database Setup
-Follow the instructions below to setup a PostgreSQL database using SQLalchemy.
-Note that a SQLite database (database/us_hate_crimes_sqlite.db) is included in this repository and does not require any setup or additional software to use.
+The instructions below use SQLalchemy to setup a PostgreSQL database.
+The SQLite database (database/us_hate_crimes_sqlite.db) is included in this repository and does not require any setup or additional software to use.
+If you would like to recreate the SQLite database, use the file [db_creation_sqlite.ipynb](database/db_creation_sqlite.ipynb).
 1. Verify that PostgreSQL is installed and the windows service is running.
 2. Open a terminal window in the database directory and start Jupyter Notebook.
     ```